-How to Find a Manufacturer in China and Then Contact Them?
+How to Find a Manufacturer in China to Mass Produce?

-There is no magic formula for find a manufacturer in China.
+There is No Magic Formula to find a manufacturer in China.
 There is a way to do this, but it’s not an easy and straightforward way.

 How to Find a Manufacturer in China?

 How about getting a list of good Chinese suppliers?
 There must be, right?